 Attorneys Fees for a DUI Case in Tampa, FL

-We charge a flat fee because we often get the best results by fully preparing the case for trial.
+We charge a flat fee because we usually get the best result in the case only after we have fully prepared for trial.
 We have found that prosecutors often make the best offers to resolve the case right before the trial.
 Rarely do prosecutor make the best offer before the case is on a trial calendar or scheduled for pre-trial motions.

 Full-Service Approach to DUI Defense